-University Level: The ORC shall route all disclosures to the Vice Provost for Research and Economic Development (VPRED) or his/her designee.
-If the department, college, and VPRED reviews determine that no conflict exists, the ORC shall retain the signed form in accordance with Section X below.
+University Level: RSCP shall route all disclosures to the Vice Chancellor for Research and Innovation (or designee) for review and approval.
+Further, when a disclosure or proposed CMP involves issues of intellectual property, the disclosure and/or CMP will also be routed to the Vice Chancellor for Economic Development (VCED) or designee for review and approval.
+Finally, for any full-time faculty accepting an appointment at another institution, Provost review and approval is required.

-If the reviewers determine that there is a potential or actual conflict, the ORC shall forward the disclosure form to the Conflict of Interest and Commitment Review Committee (CICRC).
-The CICRC shall review the conflicts of interest and commitment issues referred to it, and recommend remedies resolving, reducing or eliminating potential or real conflicts.
+When COI disclosures or proposed CMPs pertain to intellectual property or pose novel or complex issues, or when the committee’s professional expertise would otherwise be beneficial to the evaluation of a disclosure or CMP, RSCP may refer the disclosure form to the Conflict of Interest and Commitment Review Committee (CICRC).
+The CICRC shall review the conflicts of interest and commitment issues referred to it, and recommend whether a conflict exists and remedies resolving, reducing or eliminating potential or real conflicts.
 When appropriate, the CICRC shall invite the employee, department level supervisor, and college level supervisor to meet with the CICRC to review the case.
-If the CICRC determines that an actual conflict of interest or commitment exists that cannot be managed, the ORC shall inform the employee and his/her management that the situation will not be allowed.
-If the CICRC determines that a manageable potential or perceived conflict of interest or commitment exists, the ORC shall work with the employee and his/her management to develop a CMP.
-The ORC shall submit all disclosures of situations that involve the transfer of technology to an organization in which the employee or the employee’s immediate family has equity or other ownership interest for review by the CICRC.
+RSCP shall submit all disclosures of situations that involve the transfer of technology to an organization in which the employee or the employee’s immediate family has equity or other ownership interest for review by the CICRC.

 Disclosures of Employee and Family Businesses

-Employee- and family-owned businesses which may seek to conduct business with the University must be disclosed to the the University of Arkansas Business Affairs office (Section VII.I.).
+Employee- and family-owned businesses which may seek to conduct business with the University must be disclosed to the University of Arkansas Business Affairs office (Section VII.I.).
 A copy of any disclosure form that identifies an employee- or family-owned business will be forwarded to the Office of Business Affairs to assist University procurement officials in monitoring transactions for any potential issues.

 Expedited Review of Disclosures

 If a disclosure identifies a COI that has been previously disclosed, the disclosure may be handled through an expedited review.
-Through an expedited review process the Vice Provost for Research and Economic Development (VPRED) can approve any CMP which has previously been reviewed by the Conflict of Interest and Commitment Review Committee (CICRC).
-For example, if the CICRC previously required a CMP then the VPRED could continue (or update) the CMP without requiring another CICRC review.
+Through an expedited review process Vice Chancellor for Research and Innovation (VCRI) or designee can approve any CMP which has previously been approved, unless circumstances have changed.
+For example, if the CICRC previously required a CMP then the VCRI could continue (or update) the CMP without requiring another CICRC review.
 The employee or anyone in the conflict review chain may request that a full review be conducted instead of an expedited review.

 Appeal of Review Decisions

 At each level of review, the employee disclosing a potential COI may appeal a disputed decision on the authorization or disclosure to the next level of supervision.
-The Chancellor, in consultation with the Provost or appropriate Vice Chancellor, as necessary, shall make the final decision on all appeals based on recommendations from the CICRC.
+The Chancellor, in consultation with the Provost or appropriate Vice Chancellor, as necessary, shall make the final decision on all appeals, including consideration of any recommendations from the CICRC.